isomerpages/moe-farrerparkpri/_about-us/Principal's Thoughts.md

   </div>

   <p style="font-size: 16px;">
-    We bade farewell to 2024 on a high note.
-The school has ended 2024 very well.
-We were very encouraged by our PSLE results over the past 2 years!
-In 2024, we saw many of our children doing exceptionally well at PSLE and were placed in secondary schools of their choices.
-This is a testament of the hard work and dedication of our teachers and the support given to the children by their families.
+Welcome to a new year!
+We bade farewell to 2025 again on a high note.
+We ended 2025 very well.
+We were very encouraged by our PSLE results over the past 3 years!
+In 2025, again we saw our children doing exceptionally well at PSLE and were placed in secondary schools of their choices.
+This is a testament to the hard work and dedication of our teachers and the support given to the children by their families.
   </p>

   <p style="font-size: 16px;">
-    The children have also done well in Creative Areas.
-Our Modern Dance and Chinese Orchestra (Drums Ensemble) bagged <strong>Certificates of Distinction</strong> while the Guitar Ensemble received the <strong>Certificate of Accomplishment</strong> at the Singapore Youth Festival 2024.
-On the sporting front, our children have also won prizes in sports such as <em>Swimming, Athletics, Taekwondo, Squash, Tennis</em> and <em>Football</em>.
+This year we welcome another School Leader to our School Leadership Team.
+She is Ms Janice Beh.
+Ms Beh brings with her much experience from MOE HQ, having served in many Divisions such as Higher Education, Special Education and Early Childhood Education.
+We are indeed glad that Ms Beh is with us.
   </p>

   <p style="font-size: 16px;">
-    Just like how the lyrics found in the school song described, the school is like a plant that has blossomed to become a big strong tree.
-This tree is supported by the deep roots of the 9 schools which formed its heritage. <strong>Farrer Park Primary School Version 2.0 (FPPS 2.0)</strong> is an amalgamation of 9 schools over 7 decades as depicted in the mural below.
+Just as the lyrics found in the school song described, the school is like a plant that has grown to become a big strong tree.
+This tree is supported by the deep roots of the 9 schools which contributed to her history over 7 decades as depicted in the mural below.
   </p>

   <div style="text-align: center; margin: 30px 0;">